Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_UCB_Slides.md

 </br>

 - Collators execute a runtime upgrade but it is not applied
+- Collators send the new runtime code to the relay chain in a collation
 - The relay chain executes the **PVF Pre-Chekcing Process**
-- The first parachain block to be included after the end of the process needs to apply the new runtime
+- The first parachain block to be included after the end of the process applies the new runtime

 <!-- .element: class="fragment" data-fragment-index="1" -->